mahalamohit/Notes/SFCC Code/Salesforce Loyalty Management.md

 * Create voucher definitions
 * Create promotion to issue vouchers
 * Create campaign to send emails about promotion to the targeted audience
+* And point earning depends on how rules are configured in flows in salesforce org

+# Availing benefits
 *